 - Doreen Kinsella, who left a gift to Vinnies in her Will.

 What types of gifts can you leave in your Will?

 There are a few different ways you can remember Vinnies in your Will.
+You can also remember a loved one with a compassionate gift.
 If you’re not sure which is best for you, a solicitor can help you, but here are the most common types our supporters choose from: